Spain, Portugal target last 16 as Russia ride momentum - Capital Sports

 Colombia coach Jose Pekerman dedicated his side’s crucial 3-0 win over Poland on Sunday to midfielder Carlos Sanchez after reports the midfielder received death threats for his red card against Japan.

-Sanchez has had “a very hard time” dealing with the fallout from his third-minute sending-off in the 2-1 defeat to Japan in Colombia’s opening game, Pekerman said.
+Sanchez has had “a very hard time” dealing with the fallout from his early sending-off in the 2-1 defeat to Japan in Colombia’s opening game, Pekerman said.

 He said he spoke for the whole squad when he dedicated Colombia’s win over Poland to the 32-year-old player.